 Phase I - In November of 2016, the District passed a 1.92-mill bond levy (Issue 5) that will raise $38 million to construct two larger elementary schools while closing Hale Road, Hadden, Leroy and Madison Avenue elementary schools upon completion of the new construction.
 The new buildings will be located at the current Madison Avenue site in Painesville Township and 12428 Concord-Hambden Road in Concord Township.

-Phase II - Require the passage of a second bond levy (at a later date) for construction purposes that would construct a new 6-12 campus (a 6-8 Middle School and a 9-12 High School).
+Phase II - Require the passage of a second bond levy (at a later date) for construction purposes that would construct a new 6-12 complex (consisting of a 6-8 Middle School and a 9-12 High School with shared spaces).

-Phase III - Repurpose LaMuth Middle School into an elementary school that would require no additional funding and then close Melridge Elementary and/or Buckeye Elementary (depending on enrollment at that time).
+Phase III - Repurpose LaMuth Middle School into an elementary school and then close Melridge Elementary and/or Buckeye Elementary (depending on enrollment at that time).

 The District scheduled informational community meetings at each school in the District to inform residents about the Facilities Plan in the Spring of 2016.
 Those meetings were open to the public where participants were encouraged to ask questions about the plan.

-Throughout the summer and the fall of 2016, the district held more than 30 smaller community/neighborhood meetings to discss this plan with interested residents.
+Throughout the summer and the fall of 2016, the district held more than 30 smaller community/neighborhood meetings to discuss this plan with interested residents.